 - NR 5114 Global Issues in Natural Resources (includes IFE)

 - NR 5884 International Environmental Law and Policy

 - NR 5884 Landscape Systems and Strategies

 The International Field Experience (IFE) requirement, a defining feature of the degree, is an interdisciplinary team project focused on strategies to advance sustainable development in rapidly urbanizing regions around the world.
 The IFE is the only non-virtual component of the Online MNR.
 These team-based, applied, interdisciplinary experiential-learning opportunities allow students to explore and advance innovative sustainable development strategies being developed in rapidly developing regions of the world.
-With travel scheduled during academic breaks, the IFE projects include 10-days of fieldwork in one of six global locations – China, India, Indonesia, Morocco, South Africa, and Turkey.
+With travel scheduled during academic breaks, the IFE projects include 10-days of fieldwork in one of six global locations – China, India, Indonesia, Morocco, and South Africa.
 Costs include tuition, an IFE fee, and airfare.

 In addition to the required courses, MNR students take six additional elective courses (18 credits) chosen with the help of an advisor to meet their personal academic and professional goals (see Course Catalog for details).
 Students may also take relevant courses offered by other departments to meet the MNR degree requirements.

 Courses numbered lower than 4000, or 4000-level courses not approved for graduate credit, should be listed on the Plan of Study as supporting courses.
 Prerequisites should be taken as supporting courses.